nikodunk/electrade-2-insurance-static/_posts/2017-06-20-200-apartment-solar-system.markdown

 ![](/img/ASSEMBLY3.jpg)

 <b>Step 1</b> Cut and lay bare the end of the battery & inverter wires (battery disconnected, please).
 The panel’s wires are already bare on one end.
 Do a dry run connecting battery, inverter and panel to the controller — it should look like above.
+The striped wire of the inverter cable is the positive, the unmarked is negative FYI.

 ![](/img/ASSEMBLY4.jpg)